 APRIL 29, 2013

-Children with Autism – a mom speaks out!
+Children with Autism – Focus on their Strengths!

 My son’s other strengths were harder to see and matured much later: his passion, and his sense of humor.
 Passion keeps him doing the things he loves, over and over, until he is an expert in them.
 The passion is almost obsession, and he is passionate almost to a fault, throwing himself so fully into everything he does and loving so deeply that sometimes it overwhelms him.
 As he grows, he’ll learn to temper that passion so that every disappointment is not deep enough to cut his heart in two…but right now it’s raw passion, deep and strong, and it colors everything he does.

 Humor is a surprising strength and one that I had to have someone else point out to me.
 The raw emotion that children with autism deal with each day can actually be smoothed over by their sense of humor.
 When my son is frustrated, he can be encouraged to laugh, and that dispels the worst of the anger or anxiety that he had been feeling, maybe not immediately, but certainly later, when he’s had a chance to calm down from the raw emotion.
 It’s a wonderful and powerful gift, the gift of laughter, and it will serve him well as an adult, when the world is unfair and he has to live with the hand he’s been dealt.

 And ultimately, our job as a parent extends far beyond just feeding, clothing, and providing for the emotional needs of our children at the moment.
 Parenting any child, including those with autism, involves helping them recognize their own strengths, and teaching them how those strengths more than make up for any weaknesses they may have.
 Only when they understand that they are capable human beings and can use their gifts to his fullest advantage, has any parent fully done their job.

 To read more of Susan’s posts, visit her blog at blog.susancalistri.com.
 And did you know that April is Autism Awareness month?